Please see the resource for the learning agreement: Sixth Form – Learning Agreement | Nunthorpe Academy

 Students are expected to register for IS which also contributes to their overall attendance percentage.

 Assessment data is reported every half term.
-Students will receive Red/Amber/Green grades for Attendance, Punctuality, Classwork and Homework, along with a current grade and end of A2 target grade.
+Students will receive a score of 1-4 (1 being the highest) for Quality of Classwork, Quality of Homework, Meeting Deadlines and Effort along with a current working grade, a teacher predicted grade and an end of Y13 target grade (generated from KS4 results).
 Tutors will have a follow up one to one with each student to discuss targets and progress made.
 If there are any concerns these will be raised initially with the student and subject teacher, if resolution cannot be found and no progress is made then contact home will follow.
 All parents are however encouraged to make contact with teachers directly if/when any issues arise so that they can be dealt with immediately.
 Emails for all staff can be found on the Nunthorpe Academy website.

 Entries will be made in accordance with students meeting the criteria stated in this document and professional judgement on behalf of the staff and students of the sixth form by Hermione Jackson, Head of Sixth Form.